nielsole/go_tile/README.md

 go_tile serves prerendered OpenStreetMap tiles from the local filesystem prerendered by mod_tile. go_tile is a static binary based on 100 lines of Go which makes it **easier to setup / reason about** than Apache+mod_tile+renderd+mapnik.
 You don't have to worry about tile expirations, render configurations, database connections... at runtime(but of course during prerendering of the tiles).

-The cache files created by mod_tile are `METATILE`s and these can't be served directly through a webserver or e.g. S3.
+The cache files created by mod_tile are `METATILE`s which can't be served directly through a webserver or e.g. S3.
 Each tile in OSM is 64x64 pixels with many tiles only having ~100 bytes. mod_tile uses `METATILE`s to reduce the number of small files by grouping 8x8 tiles into one file.

 ## Usage